halfdecadehangover/halfdecadehangover/README.md

 ## Greetings!

-Date last modified: March 16, 2026.
+Date last modified: March 18, 2026.

 ### I know you like big numbers 👀👀👀

 I mostly use github for nerdy stuff not ponytown but whatever

 This is intended for PonyTown players.
-If you do not play PonyTown, you may disregard this message.
+If you do not play PonyTown, you may disregard this.

 🟢 = Likely online? || 🌙 = Offtab, Semi-afk, or tired... whispering is recommended || ⛔️ = AFK, please W2I